BTXexplorer/btxcore-deb/README.md

 $sudo service nginx status
 journalctl -u nginx
 ````
-Undeploying a Ravencore Deb file
+Undeploying a btxcore Deb file
 ----
 ````
 $sudo apt-get install -y aptitude
-$sudo aptitude purge ravencore
+$sudo aptitude purge btxcore
 ````
-Updating Ravencore version
+Updating btxcore version
 ---------------------------------
-* Change version in git checkout in rvn/ravencore/Makefile
+* Change version in git checkout in btx/btxcore/Makefile
-* Create a new entry in rvn/ravencore/debian/changelog by using 'dch -i'
+* Create a new entry in btx/btxcore/debian/changelog by using 'dch -i'
 * Then build as usual